-Scorpions are cheap to feed — they eat crickets and mealworms and can live up to 3 years.
+Pet scorpions are cheap to feed — they eat crickets and mealworms and can live up to 3 years.
 They’re nocturnal, so expect to see them more active at night.

-Note that all species of scorpions have the ability to sting; the severity of the reaction varies from mild irritation to death, so — seriously — do your research.
+Note that all species of scorpions have the ability to sting.
+The severity of the reaction varies from mild irritation to death, so — seriously — do your research.

 Check out these pet insects: